jerxpalmes/Watermarking-Project/README.md

-# Watermarking-Project project used to watermark multiple images
+# Watermarking-Project project used to watermark multiple images at once